Mshivam2409/rustduino/docs/docs/atmega2560p/com/README.md

 For sending Frames with **9 Data Bits** we have to store the 9th bit in the TXB8 in UCSRnB, before the low byte character is written to the UDRn.

-Following is the code for transmitting data string byte by byte.
+Following is the code for transmitting data string, Integer and Floating point byte by byte.
 ``` rust
     pub fn Transmit_data (&self,data: Volatile<u8>) {
         unsafe{